-If you’re wondering, “What is home equity?” or “What is a home equity loan?” — then you’ve come to the right place.
-Here’s a basic home equity definition: The equity you have in your home amounts to the difference between the value of your home and the amount of money you still owe on your mortgage.
-If your house appraised for $200,000 and you paid off $100,000 of your mortgage, you have $100,000 in equity.
+The equity you have in your home amounts to the difference between the value of your home and the amount of money you still owe on your mortgage — in other words, it’s the amount of your home’s value that you own outright.
 Equity can be used as collateral for a home equity loan or a home equity line of credit.

 5 Best Ways to Use Home Equity

-You build equity when your home appreciates naturally over time, you pay down your mortgage principal or make home improvements.
-Equity is one of the biggest benefits of homeownership, and you can leverage it.
+Equity is one of the biggest benefits of homeownership.
+You build equity when your home appreciates naturally over time, you pay down your mortgage principal or make home improvements that increase your home’s value.
+You can tap into equity at lower rates than you’d pay on other types of loans, and the interest you pay might be tax deductible.
 Here are the five best ways you can use home equity:

 1. Make Home Improvements